 So what we can do to prevent it?

 - Distraction.
-As Jonah explains, choking is frequently caused by thinking when we shouldn’t be thinking.
+Choking is frequently caused by thinking when we shouldn’t be thinking.
 Counting backwards from 100 has been shown to occupy the conscious mind and allow competitors to perform uninterrupted by worries.

 - Adapting to self-awareness.
 By repeatedly being videotaped while performing, subjects adapted to being watched and no longer found themselves choking.
 So regular practice in front of an audience (or whatever type of pressure you expect to deal with) can reduce anxiety.